doc-com/Pentaho-Server/README.md

 - Save the context.xml file

-For this image to work, put your modified config files in the "pentaho-db-config" directory(repository.xml, quartz.properties & context.xml, read on for instructions on how to edit these files)
+For this image to work, put your modified config files in the "pentaho-db-config" directory(repository.xml, quartz.properties & context.xml)

  [PDBCONF]: <https://github.com/doc-com/PentahoServer/tree/master/pentaho-db-config>
  [PSQL]: <https://help.pentaho.com/Documentation/8.3/Setup/Use_PostgreSQL_as_your_repository_database_(Manual_installation)>